 Tour examples and customized tours

 The tour prices include VAT and additional services during stops.
 Not included are entrance fees (see end of page), meals, tolls, ferry costs, and extra costs that the driver has while providing additional services during a stop (e.g. for parking, his entrance fees, his meals).
-The durations and prices are based on the average time that most people need for these tours and do not include extra time for shopping, visiting museums (other than Kroller Muller), etc. However, each tour can be extended at a surcharge of € 6,00 per 15 minutes.
+The durations and prices do not include extra time for shopping, visiting museums (other than Kroller Muller), etc. However, each tour can be extended at a surcharge of € 6,00 per 15 minutes for the extra waiting time.

 1. Countryside, fishermen villages, windmills Zaanse Schans